AdobeDocs/genstudio.en/help/user-guide/approvals/publish-content.md

 1. Access the approved draft from either the approval notification email or the _Approved variants ready to publish_ pop-up.
 This pop-up includes a **[!UICONTROL Close]** button to postpone publication of the approved asset and a **[!UICONTROL Publish]** button to start the publication process.

 1. Click **[!UICONTROL Publish]** to save the asset or experience to [!DNL Content].
 GenStudio displays the _Confirm details for your approved content_ window, which displays thumbnails of the approved assets.

-GenStudio then prompts you to add relevant information about the asset or experience.
+1. Add information about the content as prompted by GenStudio.
 This information is saved as metadata, which adds value to [!DNL Content] filter and search operations.
 You can add the asset to a GenStudio Campaign at this point in the publication process.

 1. After the content publication process has completed, GenStudio displays the _Approved variations have been published_ popup.
 From this popup window, you can: